Beyond the Visible: A Survey on Cross-spectral Face Recognition: Algorithms of Different Spectra

 \textbf{DSU}.
 Pereira \textit{et al.}~\cite{DSU2019} suggested that high-level CNN features trained in visible spectral images was domain independent and could be used to encode faces captured in different domains.
 The low-level CNN features that directly connected to the input signal were domain dependent.
 These low-level features could be learned by domain specific feature detectors, termed Domain Specific Units (DSU).

 \textbf{AGC-GAN}.
 Iranmanesh and Nasrabadi \cite{iranmanesh2019attributeguided_AGC-GAN} proposed a novel \textit{Attribute-Guided Coupled Generative Adversarial Network} (AGC-GAN) architecture that used facial attributes to improve the thermal-to-visible face recognition performance.
-The proposed AGC-GAN had two different generators, including Vis-GAN and Pol-GAN.
-The Vis-GAN and Pol-GAN were used as the generators to synthesize the corresponding visible image from the visible and polarimetric images, respectively.
-These two sub-networks were coupled by the contrastive loss function, aiming to find the latent feature vector that was shared by polarimetric face images and their corresponding visible ones.
+The proposed AGC-GAN had two different generators, viz., Vis-GAN and Pol-GAN.
+The Vis-GAN and Pol-GAN were used to synthesize the corresponding visible image from the visible and polarimetric images, respectively.
+These two sub-networks were coupled using the contrastive loss function, aiming to find the latent feature vector that was shared by polarimetric face images and their corresponding visible counterparts.

 \textbf{CpGAN}.
 Iranmanesh \textit{et al.} \cite{CpGAN_US_Army} proposed a \textit{Coupled Generative Adversarial Network} (CpGAN) depicted in Figure \ref{CpGAN_Network}, to synthesize visible image from non-visible image such as polarimetric thermal (channel input of $S_0$, $S_1$ and $S_2$) for CFR task.